+Following the above, there were many developments that required reconsideration on the Model Curriculum in Accounting.
 The Committee considered the above developments at its meetings in depth and finalised a new Exposure Draft of Model Curriculum in Accounting'.
 The Exposure Draft was placed the same on the website of the Indian Accounting Association on 18th October 2022 for observations and suggestions.
 The second edition of the Model Curriculum was developed and finalised after considering the observations and suggestions from the members and academics.

-However, after the publication of the second edition of the IAA Model Curriculum in Accounting the UGC issued the 'Curriculum and Credit Framework for Undergraduate Courses (CCFUP)' on 7th December 2022 with many new features.
+After the publication of the second edition of the IAA Model Curriculum in Accounting the UGC issued the 'Curriculum and Credit Framework for Undergraduate Courses (CCFUP)' on 7th December 2022 with many new features.
 This required reconsideration by the Committee of the Model Curriculum in Accounting once again.

-The Curriculum and Credit Framework for Undergraduate Courses (CCFUP) of 7th December 2022 provided for the choice of two majors from a discipline for in-depth study or one major from one discipline with option to choose one minor from the same discipline or some interdisciplinary subject besides the study of Ability Enhancement Courses, Skill Enhancement Courses and Value-Added Courses apart from other features provided under the NEP 2020 and the Guidelines of the UGC.
-The Committee therefore, met on 20th January 2023, 21st February 2023, 27th March 2023 and 3rd May 2023 for two and a half hours each and redrafted the Model Curriculum in Accounting maintaining the basic structure of one year Certificate, 2-year advanced diploma, 3-year bachelor degree and 4-year bachelor degree with honours or Research, besides the features such as flexible choice-based credit system, multi-disciplinary approach, multiple entry and exit option as per the NEP 2020.
+The Committee therefore, redrafted the Model Curriculum in Accounting maintaining the basic structure of one year Certificate, 2-year advanced diploma, 3-year bachelor degree and 4-year bachelor degree with honours or Research, besides the features such as flexible choice-based credit system, multi-disciplinary approach, multiple entry and exit option as per the NEP 2020.